programs designed to help achieve and maintain a vibrant, mixed-income community in East Liberty.

 Circles Greater Pittsburgh

 Circles Greater Pittsburgh is a non-profit organization working to end generational poverty in Pittsburgh by helping people gain access to resources and support through cross-socioeconomic relationships.
 Circles Greater Pittsburgh currently has three operating sites: Circles East Liberty, sponsored by Open Hand Ministries, Circles Homewood, sponsored by Homewood Children’s Village, and Circles Sharpsburg, sponsored by Roots of Faith.

 Catapult: Startup to Storefront

 Catapult is an initiative designed to help local, minority businesses thrive and prosper in East Liberty and the East End.
-The twelve-month business incubator program provides participants with support and technical assistance ranging from setting up legal structures and understanding finances to networking, peer support, and one-on-one mentoring.
+This twelve-month business incubator program provides participants with support and technical assistance ranging from setting up legal structures and understanding finances to networking, peer support, and one-on-one mentoring.